 Sideloading for software development and testing.
 Sideloading requires direct access to the device and a device capabilty that allows test-signed software.
 Visual Studio sideloads applications during development and debugging; you can also sideload manually by using the azsphere command-line interface (CLI).

 Cloud update, which can be performed only by the Azure Sphere Security Service.
 Use the azsphere CLI to create and manage cloud deployments.

-Applications that use CMake specify the component ID of the partner app in the partnerComponents field of the configurations section of the launch.vs.json file:
+To add partners to the CMake project configuration, specify the component ID of the partner app in the partnerComponents field of the configurations section of the launch.vs.json or the .vscode/launch.json file: